tuan908/vnghan-internal/README.md

 - **Biome** for linting and formatting
 - **TypeScript** for type safety
 - **ESLint** for additional code quality checks

+### Pre-commit Hooks

+Git hooks are automatically set up with **Husky** to ensure code quality before commits:

+The pre-commit hook runs the following checks:
+1. **TypeScript Type Checking** - Verifies all types are correct
+2. **Build Check** - Ensures the application builds successfully
+3. **Code Formatting** - Automatically formats code with Biome

+If any check fails, the commit is blocked.
+Hooks are set up automatically after `pnpm install` via the `prepare` script.

 ## API Documentation